Psychotherapists in the Women's Mental Health Collective

 Maria Cimino, L.I.C.S.W., is an experienced therapist who works with adults, couples and groups.
-She has specific experience working with gender and sexuality issues, substance abuse and recovery, and parenting challenges.
-She believes that a strong therapeutic relationship allows people to develop insight in order to make changes in their lives.
+She has specific experience working with gender and sexuality issues, substance abuse recovery and parenting challenges.
+She believes a collaborative, therapeutic relationship allows people the safety to develop insight in order to make changes in their lives.
 She is especially interested in integrating mindfulness meditation and mindful self-compassion practices with psychotherapy.

 Betsy Hinden, Ph.D., is a clinical psychologist working with children, adolescents, and adults.
 She has specialized training in the assessment and treatment of mental health problems during childhood and adolescence.
 Dr. Hinden relies on strength-based approaches to help individuals and families achieve the growth and development they desire.

 Ronnie Littenberg, Ph.D., is a founding member of the Collective.
 She has worked to integrate new understandings of women's development, gender, and power into therapy, and to use this as a way to address conflict and pain in our lives.
 She is interested, as well, in mindfulness-based meditation and stress reduction.

 Liz Zoob, L.I.C.S.W., has been a member of the Collective since 1983.
 Her clinical interests include developmental transitions, negotiating and deepening relationships, and the ways in which thoughts and beliefs can affect emotional well-being.
 Her work integrates insight oriented psychotherapy, cognitive behavioral strategies, AEDP, a model of psychotherapy developed by Dr. Diana Fosha, and Internal Family Systems (IFS), a model of psychotherapy developed by Dr. Richard Schwartz.

 fees | information